 - c.
 Ninety calendar days prior to the PIWG, the PM/PGM shall submit to the using command a list of part numbers and engineering failure analysis capability.
 The PM/PGM will use the failure analysis capability he/she determines to be the most appropriate for the situation. - d.
 The using command will use this 90-calendar day period to evaluate the list of part numbers from the PM/PGM and their own repair data to identify part numbers to serially track.
 The using command may recommend additional part numbers to be addressed by the PM/PGM engineering support team.
 The PM/PGM shall provide engineering status at the PIWG so that engineering analysis requirements can be prioritized. - e.
-Document selected part numbers or WUCs in the weapon system -6 TO, Section II, Part D, in accordance with TO 00- 20-2 (Maintenance Data Documentation) and MIL PERF-5095E, Preparation of Inspection and Maintenance Requirements; Acceptance and Functional Check Flight Procedures and Checklists; Inspection Workcards; and Checklists. - f.
+Document selected part numbers or WUCs in the weapon system -6 TO, Section II, Part D, in accordance with TO 00- 20-2 (Maintenance Data Documentation) and MIL-DTL-5096 Manuals, Technical Inspection And Maintenance Requirements; Acceptance And Functional Check Flight Procedures And Checklists; Inspection Work Cards; And Checklists; Preparation Of. - f.
 If an LRU/SRU being considered for Bad Actor management contains subassemblies that do not have serial numbers, the selection of that LRU/SRU should not be excluded if it is cost effective to inscribe or affix a serial number on each subassembly.
 The PM/PGM engineering staff shall provide depot maintenance organizations with detailed instructions for inscribing or affixing serial numbers.